 Growing PES Amazonian

 PES Amazonian[iv] is considered a good option for beginner-growers, since it grows fast with a short colonization time and fruits prolifically.
-Several brands of grow-kit are available, plus it’s possible to buy spores and start from scratch.
+Buying shrooms right now isn’t possible however; it is possible to buy grow-kits or to buy spores and start from scratch.

 Any method usually used for P. cubensis, such as PF tek or monotub, will work.
 PES Amazonian is not a picky strain.
 Given its tropical origins, it does require a colonization temperature of 84 to 86 degrees, Fahrenheit.
 For fruiting, the temperature should be lowered to 74 to 78 degrees, Fahrenheit.